toybreaker/rokastro/src/content/posts/move-centre/index.md

   - design
 ---

-Booklet and website to present the &lt;Move Centre&gt; Project.
+Booklet and website to present the &lt;MOVE CENTRE&gt; Project.
 Complete production.
 Concept, creation, art-direction and copyrighting.